alvarogarcia7/blog_source/source/_posts/2015-06-29-practical-object-oriented-design-in-ruby-chapter-1.markdown

   * [A validation of object-oriented design metrics as quality indicators][validation-of-ood-metrics] by Basili, Briand and Melo

- The video for the 'churn' as a mesure:
+ The video for the 'churn' as a measure:

   * [The Hidden Dimension Of Refactoring][the-hidden-dimension-of-refactoring] by Michael Feathers